jdtaylor7/taylortechblog/_drafts/configuring-manjaro-with-ansible.md

 In DevOps, configuration management is the concept of organizing the software packages and settings present in one or more machines.
-A common application is for system administrators to manage a cluster of servers from a center control server.
+A common application is for system administrators to manage a cluster of servers from a central control server.

 For my use case, I can employ configuration management to automatically install